 You assured the client that you had his or her best interest at heart.
 You insisted the prospect buy the service because he would benefit more than anyone.
 You emphatically claimed that your primary motive was to help the customer and the money was only secondary.
 Then, once you “got the money,” that was it.
 It all stopped and you disappeared.

 If you are genuinely excited about a product, that excitement should remain with you after the sale, whether the customer makes a purchase or not.
 Also, it is after the customer makes the initial purchase that their doubt and second thoughts begin to creep in.

-It is after the customer has spent his money when his neighbour tells him that he made a mistake or the husband tells his wife she should not have signed the agreement.
-It is after the sale that the true “OBJECTIONS” arise.
+It is after the customer has spent their money when their neighbour tells them that they made a mistake, or your spouse tells you that you shouldn’t have signed the agreement.
+It is after the sale that the true sales objections arise!

 You have to continue to SELL your product to the customer almost as if the customer did not buy: continue to sell the product long after the sale.
 It’s something that we feel very strongly about and if you ever attend our Sales Training events you’ll know why!